Updated December 6, 2024

 Thanks to the work of nonprofit organizations, academic research, and widespread community support, urban agriculture has taken off in the past couple of decades.
 Now, urban planners, policy-focused organizations, and local governments take it seriously and recognize the environmental, economic, and social benefits urban agriculture offers.
 As the National Conference of State Legislatures noted in 2017, there have been several examples of state legislation for urban agriculture.

 How can you help your city reap the benefits of urban agriculture?
-Become a better leader with an online Master of Public Administration degree.
+Become a more impactful leader with an online Master of Public Administration degree.
 You’ll learn how to implement public administration theories to real-world situations like developing urban agriculture policies.
 And because this program was developed in partnership with community leaders and public service professionals, you can be confident you’re getting the right education for your career goals.

 Aurora University Online’s MPA degree features no textbook cost and no GRE requirement, and you can complete the program in one year.
 All courses are taught by expert instructors with extensive experience in their fields.